stefan5441/izvrshitel/README.md

 # Izvrshitel

-A modern web application that provides an improved interface for browsing real estate auction listings from the Chamber of Enforcement Agents of North Macedonia.
+A modern web application that provides an improved interface for browsing real estate auction listings from the Chamber of Enforcement Agents of  Macedonia.

 ## 🌐 Live Demo